celestiaorg/celestia-app/docs/architecture/adr-006-non-interactive-defaults.md

        }
    }

-   // compare the number of PFDs and messages, if they aren't
+   // compare the number of PFBs and messages, if they aren't
    // identical, then  we already know this block is invalid if commitmentCounter != len(req.BlockData.Messages.MessagesList) {
        ...